French government’s new AI strategy gets a boost from DeepMind, Samsung, and Fujitsu

 Read more: France makes its bid to be recognized as a global AI hub

 The hum of activity is the latest attempt by the government to capitalize on the growing momentum around the French Tech ecosystem, as well as the election last year of startup champion President Emmanuel Macron.
-Last September, the government tapped Cédric Villani, a famous French mathematician and member of parliament, to lead a study of how to develop the country’s AI economy.
+Last September, the government tapped Cédric Villani, a famous French mathematician and member of parliament, to lead a study on how to develop the country’s AI economy.
 Results of that study were released today in a 152-page report dubbed “AI for Humanity.”

 The report lays out an economic strategy for developing France’s AI ecosystem, but it also outlines the formidable task of planning for AI-induced disruptions.
 Challenges include employing workers who are displaced by AI and ensuring that the benefits of the technology are widely distributed.
-The report also raises concerns about AI research and policy being increasingly driven by U.S. and China and warns that France and Europe risk being left behind as “cybercolonies” forced to adapt to technologies developed elsewhere.
+The report also raises concerns about AI research and policy being increasingly driven by the U.S. and China and warns that France and Europe risk being left behind as “cybercolonies” forced to adapt to technologies developed elsewhere.

-The report urges the government to more proactively accelerate France’s AI economy if it wishes to maintain control of its digital destiny.
-“Now more than ever, we have to provide a meaning to the AI revolution,” it says.
+And the report urges the government to more proactively accelerate France’s AI economy if it wishes to maintain control of its digital destiny, saying: “Now more than ever, we have to provide a meaning to the AI revolution.”

-Specifically, the report proposes big increases in government spending on AI research, funds for backing AI startups, and programs to study social impacts.
+Specifically, the report proposes big increases in government spending on AI research, funds for backing AI startups, and programs to study the technology’s social impact.
 It also calls for vocational training to get more people into AI-related fields, as well as expanding university education programs to triple the number of graduates in AI fields by 2020.

 In addition, the report recommends that the government focus on four main areas of AI: health, transportation, environment, and security.
 The government is also advised to establish its own AI ethics committee to study the impact of the technology and advise politicians.